marionettejs/backbone.marionette/docs/marionette.collectionview.md

 If you do not specify a `childView`, an exception will be thrown stating that you must specify a `childView`.

-### CollectionView's `getChildView`
-The value returned by this method is the `ChildView` class that will be instantiated when a `Model` needs to be initially rendered.
+You can also define `childView` as a function.
+In this form, the value returned by this method is the `ChildView` class that will be instantiated when a `Model` needs to be initially rendered.
 This method also gives you the ability to customize per `Model` `ChildViews`.

 ```js
 var FooBar = Backbone.Model.extend({